Danitilahun/Architectural_And_Design_Pattern_in_Python/System_Design_Notes/03_Load_Balancing.md

-# Load Balancing (Consistent Hashing)
+# Load Balancing ( Hashing)

-Consistent hashing is crucial for building scalable systems.
+Hashing is crucial for building scalable systems.

 ## 1. The Server-Client Model